MHCPCreators/worlds-documentation/docs/meshes-materials-import/Dynamic-colour-changing-skydome-BlenderToHorizon.md

 ## Step 1: Prepare Blender

-1. [Download Blender](https://www.blender.org/download/) (latest version).
+1. [Download Blender](https://www.blender.org/download/) (latest version 4.5).
 If you don't already have it installed.
-2. Switch to **Layout Workspace** for easy modelling if you are not already in the workspace.

 ![Alt text](images/wd1.png)

+2. Switch to **Layout Workspace** for easy modelling, if you are not already in the workspace.

 3. Open Blender → Delete default cube (`X` → Delete).